Venafi/vault-pki-monitor-venafi/README.md

 [![demo](https://asciinema.org/a/VQ1f9Xdmftz5FhtX0GP1bblSg.png)](https://asciinema.org/a/VQ1f9Xdmftz5FhtX0GP1bblSg?autoplay=1)

-5. Export the VAULT_ADDR variable so that the Vault client will interact with the local Vault:
+5. Export the VAULT_ADDR environment variable so that the Vault client will interact with the local Vault:
     ```
     export VAULT_ADDR=http://127.0.0.1:8200
     ```

 6. Get the SHA-256 checksum of `vault-pki-monitor-venafi` plugin binary:
     ```
-    SHA256=$(shasum -a 256 bin/vault-pki-monitor-venafi | cut -d' ' -f1)
+    SHA256=$(shasum -a 256 /etc/vault/vault_plugins/vault-pki-monitor-venafi | cut -d' ' -f1)
     ```

 7. Add the `vault-pki-monitor-venafi` plugin to the Vault system catalog: